 Rachel is a Technical Assistance Specialist at AnLar.
-Driven by a deep knowledge of public education practices, a passion for early learning, and a strengths-based leadership style, she is skilled in establishing productive relationships, collaboration, and strategic planning to solve complex issues related to early learning and early childhood special education.
+Driven by a deep knowledge of public education practices, a passion for early learning, and a strengths-based leadership style, she is skilled in establishing productive relationships and collaboration to solve complex issues related to early learning and early childhood special education.

 Rachel recently moved to southwest Colorado with her husband, son, and two rescue pit bulls where she enjoys all the mountains have to offer – especially hiking, mountain biking, Jeeping, and skiing.
 When not exploring the great outdoors, Rachel can be found relaxing with a good cup of coffee and a book, coaching strength and fitness classes, or obsessively watching college football (Boomer Sooner!).